 Does the type of coffee matter when it comes to drinking day-old coffee?

 The type does not typically affect the safety of drinking it, but it may affect the taste and quality.
+You can see all on labels.

 Can drinking day-old coffee cause health problems?